2024-databases-bereacollege/project-milestones/README.md

 Visit Record: history of services provided per day to different neighbors.
 Attributes: RecordID, Service_Order (foreign key), NeighborID (foreign Key), VolunteerID (Foreign Key)

-Partner Organizations: organization that assist UP on their mission.
+Service Providers: every organization that assist the neighbors, being UP itself or their partners.
-Attributes: PartnerName, ServiceType, ContactPerson, Email, Phone, DateofStart.
+Attributes: OrganizationID, Organization_Name, Email, Phone, DateofStart, ContactPerson.

+Service: The type of services that one organization can provide
+Attributes: ServiceID, Service_Type OrganizationID (foreign key)

 Inventory: the organization has an inventory of clothing, hygiene kits, and food, and there are some guidelines about how many items can a neighbor have.
 These guidelines are always changing on a case-by-case basis.
 UP also envisions this process being automatize and displayed on their website so donors can see what the organization needs the most.
-Attributes: NameOfItemItem, VolunteerID, ExpirationDate, NumerofItem
+Attributes: Item_Number, VolunteerID, ExpirationDate, NumerofItem, Description_of_Item

+Inventory_Usage: accountability of the items from the inventory used on a service provided by UP to neighbors.
+Attributes: Order_Number, RecordID (foreign key), NumberofItem, DescriptionOfItem